 Our Internal Medicine Residency Program is fully accredited and has received Osteopathic Recognition by the Accreditation Council for Graduate Medical Education (ACGME).

-We are affiliated with Temple University School of Medicine, Drexel University College of Medicine, and Lake Erie College of Osteopathic Medicine.
+We are affiliated with the Drexel University College of Medicine and Lake Erie College of Osteopathic Medicine.

 Our Health Sciences Library contains more than 11,000 volumes, subscribes to over 166 journals, and offers you all major indices and citation retrieval services on-site to support clinical, educational, and research activities of residents and medical staff members.
 It is supervised by full-time medical librarians who can provide you with individualized teaching and assistance.
 They will also complete online bibliographic services and individualized literature searches for you, as a physician in the health system.
 You may also use the Medicine Institute's computer library, which contains reference materials recommended by the American College of Physicians and has computer work-stations that are available 24-hours a day, seven days a week, for your use when conducting literature searches.
 You can also access key resources like UpToDate, MicroMedex and over 150 online journals from work or at home.